-If you like eating local, this free app will be your friend for life.
-Locavore uses your phone’s GPS to help you determine which fruits and vegetables are in season wherever you are in the world.
+If you like eating local, Locavore will be your friend for life.
+This free iOS app uses your phone’s GPS to help you determine which fruits and vegetables are in season wherever you are in the world.
 In addition, it pinpoints the location of nearby farmers’ markets, farms open to the public, and community-supported agricultural venues.
-The app, which is available on both Android and iOS, also offers quick and easy recipes for an extra fee and prompts users to share their finds on Facebook, inspiring other farm-to-table travelers to join the locavore movement.
+The mobile app also offers quick and easy recipes for an extra fee and prompts users to share their finds on Facebook, inspiring other farm-to-table travelers to join the locavore movement.

 Aside from your own two feet, cycling is hands down the most eco-friendly way to get around town.
-That’s where Spinlister comes in.
-The app locates bike rentals (as well as skis, snowboards, paddleboards, and surfboards) from “peers” in over 100 countries on six continents.
-The renter uses the app to confirm rental and arrange a meet-up.
-Pricing varies but runs at about $15 a day for a cruiser bike, though something sexier could cost up to $150 a day.
-In addition to peer-to-peer lenders, the app includes rental shops and bicycle trail guides to help you make the most of your wheels; it shows you a map of the surrounding area and highlights spots where bikes (or bike trails) are available.
-Think of it as Airbnb for bikes—it’s a great way to spend a few hours in a new city or a few days touring a picturesque coastline.
+That’s where this Android and iOS app comes in.
+Spinlister locates bike rentals (as well as skis, snowboards, paddleboards, and surfboards) from “peers” in over 100 countries on six continents, and connects you to coordinate a “meet up.”
+Pricing varies, but can run from about $15 a day for a cruiser bike to $150 a day for something heftier.
+In addition to peer-to-peer lenders, the website and mobile app includes rental shops and bicycle trail guides to help you make the most of your wheels.
+Think of it as Airbnb for bikes.

-Founded by former publishing executive Eric Zimmerman, TripZero helps offset the carbon footprint created by your trip at no cost to you.
-Through a partnership with Expedia, the site has access to millions of hotel rooms at guaranteed low prices.
-Those hotels pay a commission to TripZero for attracting customers; a portion of that money goes toward buying carbon offsets for projects such as forest protection in Kenya or wind turbines in Indiana.
-The offsets are certified by reputable third parties, including the Verified Carbon Standard and the Green-e Climate Standard.
-While hotels and airlines already invite consumers to pay extra for offsets, the difference with TripZero is that these offsets come at no cost to the traveler.
-Earth-friendly and wallet-friendly, TripZero is a win-win start-up with sustainability at its core.
+Through a partnership with Expedia, TripZero has access to millions of hotel rooms around the world at guaranteed low prices.
+Those hotels pay a commission to the online travel agency for attracting customers, so when you book your trip through the website, a portion of that money goes toward buying carbon offsets by funding projects such as reforestation in Kenya or wind turbines in Indiana.
+What’s more: The offsets are certified by reputable third parties, including the Verified Carbon Standard and the Green-e Climate Standard.